ovh/docs/pages/platform/public-cloud/security_group_private_network/guide.en-sg.md

 OVHcloud will progressively upgrade all Newton regions to Stein, so the port security property feature will be available.

 To avoid any breaking change during the upgrade, the "port security" will be set to "False" on all already created networks.
-Once a region will be upgraded in Stein OpenStack release, if you want to use firewall rules on private networks you will have to set the "port security" property as "True".
+Once a region will be upgraded to OpenStack Stein release, if you want to use firewall rules on private networks you will have to set the "port security" property as "True".

 You can check whether your private network port has port security enabled: